-The University year is divided into three semesters: fall, spring, and summer.
+The University year is divided into three semesters: summer, fall, and spring.
+The summer semester begins approximately the first week in June and is completed approximately the last week of July.
 The fall semester begins approximately the last week of August and is completed approximately the second week in December.
 The spring semester begins approximately the third week of January and is completed approximately the second week of May.
-The summer semester begins approximately the first week in June and is completed approximately the last week of July.
-See the calendar at the beginning of the catalog for specific dates.
+See the calendar at the beginning of the catalogue for specific dates.